robert-sergio/scrapper_exercice_bairesdev/README.md

 # scrapper exercices for bairesdev

-> Scrapper used to capture data from www.freeimages.com
+> Scrappers used to capture data from www.freeimages.com as an exercise to BairesDev

 ### Setup